Naturally, this scale is completely independent of the other sliding scales.

 - ICO.
 Most of what little dialog there was wasn't translated in the NTSC version.

 - The first half of WALL•E has little to no dialogue.

 - Star Trek: The Motion Picture featured large stretches wherein characters would react silently to special effects sequences.

 - Many of Stanley Kubrick's films, particularly 2001 and Barry Lyndon.
-Of course, Full Metal Jacket and Doctor Strangelove both have their share memorable lines.
+Of course, Full Metal Jacket and Dr. Strangelove both have their share of memorable lines.

 - Neon Genesis Evangelion.
 Visual metaphors abound, from the utterly alien design of the Angels to Mind Screwing religious symbols everywhere.
 One notable example is Gendo's Scary Shiny Glasses, which become steadily less scarily shiny as we get to know more about his motivations.